How do I become a driving instructor?

 - You should be at least 21 years of age.

-– Hold a current UK manual licence for at least 3 years.
-By the time you qualify you should have at least 4 years experience before entering the ADI register.
+- Have held a UK manual licence for at least 3 years.
+You should have at least 4 years experience before entering the ADI register.

 - You should not have been disqualified from driving in the last 4 years before joining the ADI register.

 - You should have no more than 6 points on your driving licence.

 Criminal Records/DBS Check